Updated November 2017

 Ease of Use

 Bindings get better and better with time, and easy to use systems currently look very different from one another.
-There isn't one clear winner, in terms of ease of use.
+There isn't one clear winner for ease of use.
 The TSL Symbioz's

 , MSR Lightning Ascent